 *Related: Looking for a cheap cable alternative?
-Check out our Hulu Live channel list guide for why they’re a great solution to cut the cord.*
+Read our review of Hulu Live for why they’re a great solution to cut the cord.*

 The site explains that most providers offer free service to display ads as you connect.
 If this doesn’t bother you, it’s worth considering to be able to access the internet for free.

 You can also compare budget-friendly DSL internet service providers if you’re willing to pay a low amount for internet or if you can’t find an ISP in your area.